segmentio/segment-docs/guides/best-practices/user-deletion-suppression.md

 Note that your Segment password should always be kept secret.
 It’s imperative that you treat it as a privileged secret in your program.
 We recommend using something like [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/rotating-secrets-create-generic-template.html) or [Chamber](https://segment.com/blog/the-right-way-to-manage-secrets/) to securely store, encrypt, and decrypt your password on program or request handler invocation. **Do not attempt to create Regulations from your browser or a client application, as you would expose this secret.**

-Once you have your access token, include it in the `Authorization` header with the prefix `“Bearer "`.
+Once you have your access token, include it in the `Authorization` header with the prefix `"Bearer "`.

 Here’s a full bash example of authenticating and making a deletion request: